Do I Need a Certificate of Insurance?

 Certificates of Insurance in Liability Lawsuits

-Approximately 1 in 25 errors and omissions (E&O) claims involves a certificate of insurance.
+Approximately 1 in 25 errors and omissions (E&O) claims a certificate of insurance.

 Of these, 36% represent cases in which contractors have failed to add, or improperly identified, additional parties to be insured.

-21% of these cases involve instances where the holder of the certificate has misrepresented coverage or claimed to have coverage that does not exist.
+21% of these cases involve instances where the certificate holder has misrepresented coverage or claimed to have coverage that does not exist.

 What Is a Certificate of Insurance?